The Lov\'{a}sz Local Lemma: Foundations and Applications: Introduction

-The analysis of these algorithms is closely related to the \emph{entropy-compression method}, which provides a unifying framework for bounding the probability of long resampling sequences and has since evolved into a powerful and widely used technique in probabilistic combinatorics \cite{DujmovicJKW16,EsperetP13}.
+The analysis of these algorithms is closely related to the \emph{entropy-compression method}, which provides a unifying framework for bounding the probability of long resampling sequences and has evolved into a powerful and widely used technique in probabilistic combinatorics \cite{Tao2009,DujmovicJKW16,EsperetP13}.
 Subsequent works have further extended and refined this framework; see, e.g., the generalizations of the Moser--Tardos algorithm by Pegden \cite{Pegden14} and by Harvey and Vondr\'{a}k \cite{HarveyV20}.
 Deterministic algorithms for the LLL have also been developed \cite{ChandrasekaranGH13,Harris23}.
-Another important direction concerns \emph{lopsided variants} of the LLL, which replace the classical mutual independence assumptions with weaker, asymmetric dependency conditions \cite{ErdosSpencer91}.
+Another important direction concerns lopsided variants of the LLL, which replace the classical mutual independence assumptions by weaker asymmetric dependency conditions \cite{ErdosSpencer91}.
+Several strengthenings of the LLL, including the lopsided LLL and the Cluster-Expansion Lemma, have proved successful in applications where the standard LLL does not apply directly (see, e.g., \cite{BissacotFPS2011, MolloyR2002}).

-Despite these advances, the classical LLL (Theorem~\ref{theorem: LLL}) remains central to its applications in combinatorics, graph theory, computer science, and coding theory.

-The primary aim of this paper is expository, with several new observations, and it is suitable for use in a graduate-level course on the topic.
-Its main features are as follows: \begin{enumerate} \item A reformulated proof of the LLL based solely on unconditional probability inequalities; see Remark~\ref{remark: avoiding conditional probabilities} for a pedagogical motivation and discussion.
+This paper offers a self-contained expository treatment of the LLL and its strengthenings, emphasizing mathematical foundations and applications and providing observations and refinements throughout.
+Its main features are as follows: \begin{enumerate} \item A reformulated proof of the LLL (Section~\ref{section: LLL and modified proof}), together with a pedagogical motivation in Remark~\ref{remark: avoiding conditional probabilities}.